-?The countdown for the wildly popular Festival of Colors is officially on!
-In 2 short days, you can find yourself spotted in a rainbow of colors at the this year's festival.
-For those still wondering why so many people have pictures of them drenched in colors every March on Facebook, here's what you need to know:
+The countdown for the wildly popular Holi Festival of Colors is officially on!
+At the end of March (the 30th and 31st), you can find yourself spotted in a rainbow of colors at this year's festival.
+For those still wondering why so many people have pictures of themselves doused in colors every March on Facebook and Instagram, here's what you need to know!

 - Register in advance and purchase your chalk online!

 - Bring a scarf or some type of a cover to protect your nose and mouth or buy a bandana on their online store

 - Sunglasses are great to help protect your eyes from the chalk

 - Remember that there are a lot of people who want to have a great experience, too--so be mindful of that and don't be fussy about tight spaces & traffic

 - Wear clothes that you are okay getting ruined

 - Be ready for a lot of fun & an experience of a lifetime!

 To learn more and to buy your tickets and color bags (and bulk color bags for a discount) visit http://www.festivalofcolorsusa.com/.